HBalable/atd-apprentice-module-summaries/md/out.md

 ### Nearline

 Nearline storage is an intermediate between "online" and "offline" storage.
-It includes any data that is only online and available to access on request.
+It includes any data that is only online and available to access once it has been requested.
 It is much more power & cost efficient for data to be nearline than online if it is not in constant use, as any disks that aren't currently in use don't have to be constantly spinning.
 A potential use might be for short-term backups.

 ### Offline